RadoslavKolev/Rewards/README.md

-Full stack project for "Rewards" cryptocurrency and it's ICO.
+Full stack project for "Rewards" crypto currency and it's ICO.

 It's written mainly on Solidity and JavaScript for the tests and the front end part.